flavio-pereira/P4/readme.md

 ### Final Considerations

-Despite my lack of knowlage in programing, I think I did a good job trying to create this application.
-Like I said in P1, I was up for the chalenge.
+Despite my lack of knowledge in programing, I think I did a good job trying to create this application.
+Like I said in P1, I was up for the challenge.
 I really enjoyed Laravel and how it make the integration with databases easy.
 I'm sure will keep working with that on the future in order to improve the blog.

 Thank you Susan and all the TA's, in special Jeremy who helped me a lot during this class.